benjaminion/upgrading-ethereum-book/src/book.md

 The state transition function is at the heart of what blockchains do.
 Each node on the network maintains a [state](/part3/containers/state#beaconstate) that corresponds to its view of the state of the world.

 Classically, the node's state is updated by applying blocks, in order, with a "state transition function".
-The state transition function is "pure" in that its output depends only on the input, and it has no side-effects.
+The state transition function is "pure" in that its output depends only on the input, and it has no side effects.
 This makes it deterministic: if every node starts with the same state (the [Genesis](/part3/initialise#initialise-state) state), and applies the same sequence of blocks, then all nodes must end up with the same resulting state.
 If for some reason they don't, then we have a consensus failure.

 If $S$ is a beacon state, and $B$ a beacon block, then the state transition function $f$ can be written